Tifinagh: Orthography

-Traditionally, the Tifinagh script does not indicate vowels except word-finally, where a single dot stands for any vowel.
+Traditionally, the Tifinagh script does not indicate vowels except word-finally, where a single dot stands for any vowel (or ⵢ and ⵓ for -i and -u, respectively, in Ahaggar Tifinagh).
 In some areas, Arabic vowel diacritics are combined with Tifinagh letters to transcribe vowels, or y, w may be used for long ī and ū.

 Neo-Tifinagh

 Development

+Neo-Tifinagh is the modern fully alphabetic script developed by the Berber Academy, based in Paris.

+Initially, the academy had to choose a script to transliterate the Berber language.
+The choice between Tifinagh and Latin scripts then sparked intense debate both within and outside the Academy.